OSM-Made/multiterm-astro/src/content/posts/Samsung-2FA-Bypass.md

 POST https://us-auth2.samsungosp.com/v2/profile/user/2factor/authentication/request
 ```

 This endpoint is designed to send a 2FA code to a user's trusted devices.
-The only required input was the account username—no authentication, no session token, nothing.
+The only required input was the account username.

 The problem was the response.
 When requesting a code be sent to trusted devices, the API returned detailed information about every trusted device on the account:
 ```csharp